San Diego Prop 36 Criminal Lawyer

 - You have abided by all of the terms in your Prop 36 program; and

 - It is reasonable to believe that you will no longer be a drug abuser.

 Drug charges and convictions are serious matters.
-These charges are highly technical and can get complicated quickly; they require a deep knowledge in the area.
+These charges are highly technical and can get complicated quickly; they require deep knowledge in the area.
 A lawyer who practices this specialized area of criminal defense will review the facts of your case, explain your options, and advise you of the possible consequences.
 But for the best possible defense, you should speak with a local attorney familiar in the specific judicial system your case is presented before.
-Local criminal defense attorneys know how local judges and local prosecutors work, and can use that knowledge to better represent you.
+Local criminal attorneys know how local judges and local prosecutors work and can use that knowledge to better represent you.
 While this may sound easy, but the reality is quite complicated.
 To make sure you get the best legal scenario possible, you should talk to a skilled criminal defense attorney.
 Prop 36 could get you on the right track to making positive life changes.
 Call the Monder Law Group today for more information.